jbenner-radham/rust-gtk4-css-styling/README.md

 _(Originally published at https://jamesbenner.hashnode.dev/how-to-style-your-gtk4-rust-app-with-css)_

 GTK apps look pretty nice by default but sometimes you may want to customize the looks of them.
 In this article, we'll go over how to do so using CSS.
-Basic knowledge of CSS is assumed for this article but if you're not familiar with it MDN has great resources for it [here](https://developer.mozilla.org/en-US/docs/Web/CSS).
+Basic knowledge of CSS is assumed for this article but if you're not familiar with it MDN has great resources [here](https://developer.mozilla.org/en-US/docs/Web/CSS).

 ## Adding CSS Styling